wayner9/alexa-solar-report/README.md

 # alexa-solar-report
 This project is an Amazon Alexa Skill that will respond with data abot solar panels.
 Initially the project accessed the SolarEdge API, but it is being adapted to hit the PVOutput API.
+This is not an official Aexa Skill that runs in the cloud - you will run this on your own PC and use a tunnel fromo your PC to allow Alexa.

 ## Usage
 "Alexa ask Solar Report what is my daily energy", "Alexa ask Solar Report for my current power production",